buc0/cpanrr/README.md

 Intended for when you have let hundreds of items accumulate, features include:
 * for a module on the unread list multiple times, mark all but the most recent as read
-* a configurable list of filters for items to always mark as read
+* a configurable list of filters for items to mark as read
 * a configurable list of filters for items to never mark as read